-A good client has sent in his lovely 1959 Navitimer.
-It’s not keeping good time and needs a service.
+A client has sent in his Citizen Diver for a service.
+It’s not keeping time and looks fairly beaten up.
 Continue reading

 A customer has sent me his late grandfather’s Alprosa watch for repair, unfortunately the case back threads have corroded away and the case back is useless.
 I will see if we can find a donor case.
 Continue reading